federico-ricca/protozoa/README.md

 # protozoa
 Protozoa - A toolset for software prototyping

+## Description
-Just a set of tools for rapidly prototyping modern applications.
+Protozoa is a set of tools for rapidly prototyping applications.